 The session management relate policy control functionality of the Policy and Charging control framework for the 5G system provides the functions for policy and charging control as well as event reporting for service data flows.

-The PCF evaluates operator policies that are triggered by events received from the Application Function, from the Session Management Function, from the Access and Mobility Management Function from the Online Charging System as well as changes in User subscription Profile or changes in global policy related instructions received from AF (as described in TS 23.501 [2] clause 5.6.7).
+The PCF evaluates operator policies that are triggered by events received from the Application Function, from the Session Management Function, from the Access and Mobility Management Function from the CHarging Function as well as changes in User subscription Profile or changes in global policy related instructions received from AF (as described in TS 23.501 [2] clause 5.6.7).

 NOTE 1: Credit management and reporting are defined in SA WG5 specification.